unib1/ICDEEH_WEBSITE/README.md

 # IDEEN_WEBSITE
-collaboration rules
+Collaboration rules
-to all collaborators, fork this repo to your personal account
+to all collaborators,
+- Fork this repo to your personal account
-to do any modification on the main branch,
+to do any modification on the main branch.
-        clone it from you account
+- Clone it from you account locally.
-        do your contributions
+- Do your contributions
-        create a different branch based on the work you do
+- Create a different branch based on the work you do
-        push your changes via that branch
+- Push your changes via that branch
-create a pull request to be confirmed from the main branch
+- Create a pull request to be confirmed from the main branch